ickyicky/fasttyper/README.md

 ```
 `ff 50 english_1k`

-This shell function shuffles N words from cached word list, and if given word list doesnt exist it download's it.
+This shell function shuffles N words from cached word list, and if given word list doesn't exist it download's it.
 It runs in loop, but does exit from it if you exit fasttyper with CTRL+C.

-The above script is avalible for download from doc folder.
+The above script is available for download from doc folder.